Mind Your Weight(s): A Large-scale Study on Insufficient Machine Learning Model Protection in Mobile Apps: Q2:

-\point{Encrypting Models Multiple Times} Another type of extra model protection we observed was in an app that encrypts its models multiple times.
-This app is a financial app that offers online P2P loans.
-It uses two models provided by SenseTime: one for ID card recognition and one for liveness detection to fraud, which are security critical.
-ModelXtractor captured 6 model buffers successfully, whose sizes range from 200KB to 800KB.
+\point{Encrypting Models Multiple Times} We also observed that one app encrypts its models multiple times.
+This app offers online P2P loans.
+It uses two models provided by SenseTime: one for ID card recognition and the other for liveness detection, which are security critical.
+ModelXtractor successfully extracted 6 model buffers, whose sizes range from 200KB to 800KB.
 However, we only found 2 encrypted model files.
-When we were trying to map the dumped model buffers to the encrypted files, we found something very interesting.
+When we were trying to map the model buffers to the encrypted files, we found something very interesting.
 One encrypted model file named \textit{SenseID\_Ocr\_Idcard\_Mobile\_1.0.1.model} has a size of 1.3 MB.
 Among the dumped model buffers, we have one buffer of the same size.
-It is supposed to be the decrypted buffer of the encrypted file.
+It is supposed to be the right decrypted buffer.
 After analyzing its content, we found that it is actually a tar file containing multiple files, one of which is \textit{align\_back.model}.
 After inspecting the content of \textit{align\_back.model}, we found that it is also an encrypted file.
-We then found another buffer of exactly the same size, 246 KB, which contains a decrypted model.
-We finally realized that the app encrypts each model individually and then compresses all encrypted models into a tar file, which is encrypted again.
+We then found another buffer of the same size, 246 KB, which contains a decrypted model.
+We finally realized that the app encrypts each model individually and compresses all encrypted models into a tar file, then encrypts it again.